config-i1/smooth/README.md

 The package _smooth_ contains several smoothing (exponential and not) functions that are used in forecasting.

-Here is the list of included functions:
+Here is the list of the included functions:

 1. es - the ETS function.
 It can handle exogenous variables and has a handy "holdout" parameter.
 There are several cost function implemented, including trace forecast based ones.
 Model selection is done via branch and bound algorithm and there's a possibility to use AIC weights in order to produce combined forecasts.
 Finally, all the possible ETS functions are implemented here.
 2. ces - Complex Exponential Smoothing.
 Function estimates CES and makes forecast.
 See documentation for details.